-a.
-A written protocol with scientific rationale and peer-review should be available for all projects.
+- A peer-reviewed protocol reflecting a well-designed, scientific methodology should be available for all studies.

-g.
-Physician and participant confidentiality should be assured unless specific rights are waived by patients and/or physicians.
-Safeguards must be undertaken to preserve such confidentiality and to limit scrutiny of the medical record and collected information to aims directly related to the approved study.
+- Physician and participant confidentiality should be assured unless specific rights have been waived.
+Safeguards must be undertaken to preserve such confidentiality and to limit scrutiny of the health information to aims directly related to the approved study.

 The following are recommendations regarding conflicts of interest in medical research:

 - Studies sponsored by the marketing divisions of pharmaceutical firms should be critically appraised to ascertain whether medical research or marketing research is the aim of the study.
 While marketing research may be rigorously designed and employ high caliber research methods, the primary motive behind marketing research is improved sales, not improved patient care.